How Long Does It Take for an Insurance Company to Process a Claim?

 If an insurance company fails to meet these deadlines, it could mean the insurance company is acting in bad faith and it is a warning sign to you that something is amiss.

-In each state there are different timelines and deadlines that insurance companies have to follow when it comes to the investigation and settling of claims.
-The general rule is that an insurance company has 20 days from the time that they receive the claim to start investigating.
-This does not mean that they have to have the claim settled, but that they have 20 business days to start investigating the claim.
+In each state there are different timelines and deadlines that insurance companies must follow when it comes to the investigation and settling of claims.
+The general rule is that an insurance company has 20 days from the time they receive the claim to start investigating.

 They can request things like the incident report from the police, an estimate of damages from a body shop, proof of loss and so on.
 They also have that time to collect statements from you and from the other person that was involved.
 After the 20-day period has expired, or after they have received all the information that they requested, they then have 30 business days to either approve or deny the claim.